psthomas/psthomas.github.io/_posts/2017-12-02-risk-return.md

 ---

 If you're hoping to do good in the world, it makes sense to ask where your efforts will make the biggest impact.
-Some have claimed that high risk projects with the potential for high returns are most promising because those areas are less crowded.
+Some have claimed that high risk, high return projects are most promising because those areas are less crowded.
 For example, here's a quote from Robert Reich's [essay](http://bostonreview.net/forum/foundations-philanthropy-democracy) on the role of philanthropic foundations in society:

 > When it comes to the ongoing work of experimentation, foundations have a structural advantage over market and state institutions: a longer time horizon.
-Once more, the lack of accountability may be a surprising advantage.
-Commercial entities in the marketplace do not have an incentive structure that systematically rewards high-risk, long time horizon experimentation; they need to show quarterly results.
-Similarly, public officials in a democracy do not have an incentive structure that rewards high-risk, long time horizon experimentation; they need to show results quickly from the expenditure of public dollars in order to get re-elected.
-In contrast, foundations are not subject to earnings reports, impatient investors or stockholders, or short-term election cycles.
-> Foundations, answerable only to the diverse preferences and ideas of their donors, with a protected endowment permitted to exist in perpetuity, may be uniquely situated to engage in the sort of high-risk, long-run policy innovation and experimentation that is healthy in a democratic society.
+Once more, the lack of accountability may be a surprising advantage. . . foundations are not subject to earnings reports, impatient investors or stockholders, or short-term election cycles.
+Foundations, answerable only to the diverse preferences and ideas of their donors, with a protected endowment permitted to exist in perpetuity, may be uniquely situated to engage in the sort of high-risk, long-run policy innovation and experimentation that is healthy in a democratic society.

 The Open Philanthropy Project outlines a similar approach in [a post](https://www.openphilanthropy.org/blog/hits-based-giving) about their giving philosophy: